xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-trial-and-free-plans.md

 ---
 ## TestOps Trial and Free Plans

+### TestOps Community

+TestOps Community includes the all standard features with a limited number of test results.
+You can upgrade your plan from TestOps Community to Business or Enterprise by [subscribing to TestOps](/katalon-analytics/docs/testops-subscription-via-screen.html).

 ### Trial Plan

 Valid email registration is eligible for a 3-month trial of Katalon TestOps Enterprise (KTE).